Nik0OneShot/pd2-nikos-bots-mod/README.md

 this is designed to be used with useful bots, but it should work just fine on it's own.

+note that this **exclusively** works in singleplayer. it will not work online, even if all players have the mod. this is to avoid desync issues.

 changes:

 1- bots have lower health values.

-(1000 on easy, normal, hard, very hard, and overkill, 2000 on mayhem and death wish, 3000 on death sentence.)
+(1000 on easy, normal, hard, very hard, and overkill, 2000 on mayhem and death wish, 4000 on death sentence.)

 2- bots have slightly higher bleedout health values.

-(500 on easy, normal, hard, very hard, and overkill, 1000 on mayhem and death wish, 1500 on death sentence.)
+(500 on easy, normal, hard, very hard, and overkill, 1000 on mayhem and death wish, 2000 on death sentence.)

 3- bots have slightly longer regeneration times.